Leaf-Agriculture/docs/docs/user_management_endpoints.md

 ### `GET /users/{leafUserId}/john-deere-credentials`

 Get the John Deere credentials of the Leaf User based on its id and returns a JSON with the credentials.
-If during a background processing for Fields or Operations file we detect that this credentials is no longer valid, the value of the status will be changed.
+If during background processing we detect that this credential is no longer valid, the value of the status will be changed.

 #### Response